HaxeExtension/extension-admob/README.md

 haxelib install openfl-admob
 ```

-Also, you'll need to download the google-play-services_lib from your Android SDK Manager.
+Also, you'll need to download the google-play-services_lib and android-support-v4 from your Android SDK Manager.
 To do that, you need to execute the android tool from:
 ```bash
 $ANDROID_SDK/tools/android
 ```

-Then select *Google Play Services* under the "Extras" section.
+Then select *Google Play Services* and *Android Support Library* under the "Extras" section.

 Once this is done, you just need to add this to your project.xml
 ```xml